 Taco Tecalitlan

-This taco shop has three locations around the Skagit Valley.
+This taco shop has two locations in the Skagit Valley.
 They serve tiny street tacos perfect for sampling a ton of flavors.
 You’ll also find a great selection of Mexican snacks perfect for take-home souvenirs.

 One person can easily eat a tray of six tacos.
 Mix and match the meats, but make sure the carne asada, birria, shrimp, and adobada are part of your order.